How to Look Up an LLC in Idaho? (Step by Step Guide)

 2. State Trademark Check (SOS Website)

-To perform a state-level search:
+To run a state-level trademark search:

 • Navigate to the SOS website.